ivarwolters/.NET-Modernization-In-a-Day/Hands-on lab/Before the HOL - App modernization.md

 4. Next, enter "search" into the filter box to locate the `Microsoft.Search` resource provider.
 If the status is not **Registered**, select **Register**, and wait for the resource status to be registered.

    ![The Register button is highlighted, search is entered into the filter box, and the Microsoft.Search resource provider is selected.](media/resource-providers-search.png "Microsoft Search Resource Provider")

+5. Next, enter "apimanagement" into the filter box to locate the `Microsoft.ApiManagement` resource provider.
+If the status is not **Registered**, select **Register**, and wait for the resource status to be registered.

    > **Note**: You may need to select Refresh to see the updated status.